KrypticIO/mcp-openapi-explorer/README.md

 - Parse and provide comprehensive context about API endpoints
 - Support for the Model Context Protocol (MCP) via stdin/stdout
 - Provide intelligent context about API interactions to LLMs
+- Support for both JSON and YAML OpenAPI specifications
 - Built with Cobra CLI for easy command-line usage
+- Structured logging with Zap

 ## Getting Started